b72u68/fileeter/README.md

 And done, you have installed this extension to your browser.
 Enjoy!

+## Features

+### Theme

+There are two available themes: Light and Dark.
+You can toggle them by using the button on the top right.

+### Filter by Difficulties

+You can choose the difficulty options "Easy", "Medium", and "Hard" and click "Apply" to get a list of Leetcode problems with the chosen difficulty level(s).

+### Filter By Tag

+You can choose one problem tag from the dropdown menu and click "Apply" to get a list of Leetcode problems with the chosen tag.

 ## Development and Contribution

 If you have new idea to improve this extension, you can either create new a "Issues"